 Account which is associated to a Michelson script.
 They are created with an explicit origination operation and are therefore sometimes called originated accounts.
 The address of a smart contract always starts with the letters

 Any of the

-adoptionstages in the voting procedure when ammending the economic protocol.
+adoptionstages in the voting procedure when amending the economic protocol.

 - Voting listings

-The list calculated at the beginning of each voting period that contains the staking balance (in number of rolls) of each delegate that owns more than one roll at that moment.
-For each delegate, The voting listings reflects the weight of the vote emitted by the delegate when ammending the economic protocol.
+The list calculated at the beginning of each voting period that contains the staking balance of each delegate that owns more than one roll at that moment.
+For each delegate, the voting listings reflects the weight of the vote emitted by the delegate when amending the economic protocol.